digital-asset/cn-quickstart/README.md

 | http://app-provider.localhost:5173 | 5173 | Vite Dev Server (development) |

 # Docker Compose-based development for LocalNet
-The Quickstart leverages Docker Compose for modular development.
+Quickstart leverages Docker Compose for modular development.
 Instead of relying on a single extensive docker-compose.yaml file, this approach orchestrates multiple compose files and corresponding environment files for each Quickstart module.
 Splice LocalNet is housed within the `docker/modules/localnet` directory.
 In the `Makefile`, Docker Compose commands are dynamically assembled from Splice LocalNet, Quickstart modules, and Quickstart-specific compose and environment files, arranged in an order that respects the interdependencies of the various components.